10 Fun Facts About Coming to America

 9. DON AMECHE AND RALPH BELLAMY CAMEO AS THE HOMELESS MEN AKEEM GIVES MONEY TO.

-As a tribute to Landis’ Trading Places (1983), the movie that put Murphy on the map, Don Ameche and Ralph Bellamy reprised their Trading Places characters for Coming to America.
+As a tribute to Landis’s Trading Places (1983), the movie that put Murphy on Hollywood's map, Don Ameche and Ralph Bellamy reprised their Trading Places characters for Coming to America.

-10. THE FILM PAYS TRIBUTES TO ROOTS WITH A “KUNTE KINTE” REFERENCE.
+10. THE FILM PAYS TRIBUTE TO ROOTS WITH A “KUNTE KINTE” REFERENCE.

 In the barbershop scene, the Jewish man calls Akeem “Kunta Kinte,” a reference to Roots.
-In fact, John Amos, the actor who starred in Coming to America as Lisa’s father Cleo, played Kunta Kinte in the groundbreaking 1977 miniseries.
+In fact, John Amos, the actor who starred in Coming to America as Lisa’s father Cleo, played the adult version of Kunta Kinte in the groundbreaking 1977 miniseries.